A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 The ``using-attribute" version of AttrE achieves the best performance.
 The ``not-using-attribute" version of AttrE has a more significant drop in hit@1 score than other techniques.
 This is expected since AttrE does not use seed alignments and heavily rely on attributes to train the alignment module.
-MultiKE uses both seed alignments and attribute triples to produce the unified embedding space, and has less loss in performance in the ``not-using-attribute" version. \ul{When the KGs do not contain attribute triples but seed alignments are available, MultiKE is the winner.}
+MultiKE uses both seed alignments and attribute triples to produce the unified embedding space, and has less loss in performance in the ``not-using-attribute" version. \ul{When the KGs do not contain attribute triples but seed alignments are available, MultiKE is the winner.} {The existing GNN-based techniques also rely on the node initialization computed from the entity names (one of the attribute triples) besides the seed alignments to capture the alignment.
+When the attribute triples are removed (including the entity names), the performance of the GNN-based techniques is significantly affected.
+To further investigate this issue, we run experiments to show the effect of entity names below.}